Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Drip doesn’t try to be an all-in-one suite.
 Rather, its ecommerce-focused features help store owners make their email marketing campaigns more impactful.

-We found the workflow builder simple enough to design abandoned cart reminders, welcome series, and purchase follow-ups without any tech hiccups.
+We found that the marketing automation feature is worth noting as the workflow builder is simple enough to design must-have sequences without any tech hiccups.
 Though Drip’s email editor isn’t the best we’ve seen, the template library gave us enough flexibility to launch campaigns without having to start from scratch.

 drip_dashboard